 Fruit (Dried or Fresh)

 Packing a fruit snack is a great way to satisfy a sweet tooth!
 Fruit is loaded with vitamins, fiber, and energy.
 While some may contend that the sugar content of fruit is too high, it is simply a natural unrefined sugar that the body can benefit from when consumed along with the other elements of the fruit.
 After all, sugar is only harmful when eaten in excess.

-(Bonus Info: studies have shown that the sugar in grapes and raisins contain no sucrose, the main culprit of cavities and tooth decay; actually, in addition to being a tasty snack, raisins can actually help prevent dental problems!)
+(Bonus info: studies have shown that the sugar in grapes and raisins contains no sucrose, the main culprit of cavities and tooth decay; actually, in addition to being a tasty snack, raisins can actually help prevent dental problems!)